aasmc/JetNotes/README.md

 In the Trash screen, the user can switch between regular and checkable notes using two tabs.
 The user can select notes and restore them or delete them permanently.

+## Navigation
+Navigation in the app is implemented using custom Router that switches between a predefined set of Screens.

+## Data storage
+Data is saved in SQLLite by means of ORM Room.

+## App Architecture
+The app uses MVVM and unidirectional data flow to properly handle state with JetPack Compose.

+## DI
+At this stage the app is trivial and doesn't require use of any DI framework, but if I consider to improve the app, then Hilt will be used to provide DI.

 # Copyright
 ```text